Nethereum/Nethereum/src/Nethereum.Generator.Console/README.md

 ### From a Truffle project

-This example generates code for all Truffle contracts output into the build directory.
+This example generates code for all Truffle contracts built to the `./build/contracts` directory.
 ```
 $ Nethereum.Generator.Console generate from-truffle -d ./build/contracts -o ./ClientProject -ns Sample.Ethereum
 ```